-In the case of the SX421 the cricuit breaker is always supplied and will normally be fitted in the generator.
+In the case of the SX421 the circuit breaker is always supplic and will normally be fitted in the generator.

-When the circuit breaker is supplied loose, the AVR is fitted with a link on terminals K1-K2 to enable operation of the AVR.
+Important!
+When the CB is supplied loose, terminals K1-K2 at the auxiliary terminal block are fitted with a link to enable operation of the AVR.
 When connecting the circuit breaker this link must be removed.

-6.4.1 RESETTING THE BREAKER
+6.4.1 RESETTING THE EXCITATION BREAKER